-Theme Potential issues and opportunities Council's suggestions for management/mitigation measures EIS response Opportunity to build the capacity of local contractors to service the NGBR Project.
+Theme Potential issues and opportunities Council's suggestions for management/mitigation measures Response / Cross- reference airports in the region that are well positioned to support the NGBR Project.
+Opportunity to build the capacity of local contractors to service the NGBR Project.
 However, Adani need to allow adequate lead time for the procurement process.
 Promote local procurement opportunities.
 Adani to consider establishing training facilities and programs in Whitsunday Region to support the NGBR Project.
-Refer to: Volume 1 Chapter 16 Social and economic impacts Community, health, safety and wellbeing WRC noted that there has been a reduction in medical facilities in the area, particularly in Bowen and Collinsville.
+Refer to: NGBR Project EIS Volume 1 Chapter 16 Social and economic impacts Community, health, safety and wellbeing WRC noted that there has been a reduction in medical facilities in the area, particularly in Bowen and Collinsville.
 Suggested Adani work with the WRC and service providers to address any emerging health and social issues.
 Workforce health and wellbeing will be managed under the Workforce Management Plan (WMP), including provisions of counselling and support services will be available at the accommodation facilities during construction.
-Refer to: Volume 1 Chapter 16 Social and economic impacts WRC suggested consideration of emergency management procedures-location of camp, evacuation, non-natural emergencies etc. Establish relationships with emergency services.
+Refer to: NGBR Project EIS Volume 1 Chapter 16 Social and economic impacts WRC suggested consideration of emergency management procedures- location of camp, evacuation, non-natural emergencies etc. Establish relationships with emergency services.
 Work with emergency services when undertaking emergency planning.
-Refer to: Volume 1 Chapter 16 Social and economic impacts The provision of hard infrastructure is a priority for WRC.
+Refer to: Volume 1 NGBR Project EIS Chapter 16 Social and economic impacts The provision of hard infrastructure is a priority for WRC.
 Potential for Adani to assist in upgrading hard infrastructure, particularly in Bowen and at the Port of Abbot Point.
-Refer to: Volume 1 Chapter 16 Social and economic impacts Land use and lifestyle WRC raised concerns in relation to potential noise impacts from the NGBR Project especially at elevated sections of the rail corridor near towns e.g. Merinda.
-N/A Refer to: Volume 1 Chapter 12 Noise and vibration WRC do not want the NGBR Project to constrain the potential water and electricity infrastructure in the future.
+Refer to: NGBR Project EIS Volume 1 Chapter 16 Social and economic impacts Land use and lifestyle WRC raised concerns in relation to potential noise impacts from the NGBR Project especially at elevated sections of the rail corridor near towns e.g. Merinda.
+N/A Refer to: NGBR Project EIS Volume 1 Chapter 12 Noise and vibration

+Theme Potential issues and opportunities Council's suggestions for management/mitigation measures Response / Cross- reference WRC do not want the NGBR Project to constrain the potential water and electricity infrastructure in the future.
 Consult with WRC on this matter as more detail becomes available.
-Refer to: Volume 1 Chapter 3 Land use and tenure

-Theme Potential issues and opportunities Council's suggestions for management/mitigation measures EIS response Roads and traffic Bowen Developmental Road is a heavy vehicle route but is currently only maintained to a rural gravel road standard.
+Refer to: NGBR Project EIS Volume 1 Chapter 3 Land use and tenure Roads and traffic Bowen Developmental Road is a heavy vehicle route but is currently only maintained to a rural gravel road standard.
 A maintenance agreement will be required if the Bowen Developmental Road will be used for the NGBR Project.
-Refer to: Volume 1 Chapter 14 Transport
+Refer to: NGBR Project EIS Volume 1 Chapter 14 Transport